ealva-com/ealvatag/README.md

     Copyright (C) 2015 Paul Taylor
     Copyright 2017 Eric A. Snell

-    ealvatag is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    eAlvaTag is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    ealvatag is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    eAlvaTag is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-    You should have received a copy of the GNU Lesser General Public License along with ealvatag.
+    You should have received a copy of the GNU Lesser General Public License along with eAlvaTag.
 If not, see <http://www.gnu.org/licenses/>.

 History
 -------